 The Basic Principles of WCAG 2.0

-Developed in collaboration with organizations and individuals across the world, WCAG 2.0 consists of twelve guidelines that are based on the four essential principles that websites must be perceivable, operable, understandable, and robust:
+Developed in collaboration with organizations and individuals across the world, WCAG 2.0 consists of guidelines that are based on the four essential principles that websites must be perceivable, operable, understandable, and robust:

 The information on a web page, as well as the user interface components, must be presented to users in a way that they can perceive it through their senses of sight, sound, and touch.